ahonkela/pol2rna/matlab/pol2_processing/readme.txt

 Note: you may need to edit file paths mentioned in the code to correspond to locations where you have stored the code and data files.

-1. Get the data files transcript_counts.txt and transcript_exonpos.txt
+1. Get the data files active_transcripts.txt and transcript_exonpos.txt

 2. Run convert_exonpos.m to generate transcript_exonpos.mat